Deputies need help ID’ing man who sexually assaulted blind woman in Cupertino

 CUPERTINO, Calif.
 (KRON) — The Santa Clara County Sheriff’s Office is asking for the public’s help to identify a man who sexually assaulted a blind woman in Cupertino.

-The sexual assaulted happened on May 5.
-Deputies said a blind woman was walking to her workplace in the area of Stevens Creek Boulevard and North Stelling Road.
+The sexual assault happened on May 5.
+Deputies said a legally blind woman was inside a Target store when a man began following her.

+The woman left the store and starting walking to her workplace in the area of Stevens Creek Boulevard and North Stelling Road.

-A man made “verbal flirtatious advances towards her,” deputy Russell Davis said.
+The man continued following her and made “verbal flirtatious advances towards her,” Davis said.

 “The female victim politely declared and continued to walk to her workplace,” Davis said.